Khan/engblog/src/posts/i18nize-templates.rst

 Its algorithm is pretty simple: when it sees a segment with separates_nltext=False, it collects it up.
-Whenever it sees a segment with separates_nltext=True, it concatenates together the previously collected-up segments, puts '{{ _("...") }}' around the whole thing, and emits it.
+Whenever it sees a segment with ``separates_nltext=True``, it concatenates together the previously collected-up segments, puts ``{{ _("...") }}`` around the whole thing, and emits it.
 Then it also emits the separates-nltext text; stuff that separates natural-language runs is never marked up, and can always be emitted verbatim.

 This work is made (much) more complicated by various optimizations we put in to make life simpler for translators.
 For instance, for HTML